Im-Rises/particle-simulator-webgl/README.md

 ## Todo

-- [x] Correct UI placement in Emscripten build
+Major:

+- &#9744; Use a transform feedback to update the position and velocity for parallelization with the GPU using ping-pong buffering
+- &#9744; Use the output as next input without ping-pong buffering, by directly writing the output to the input buffer ?

+Important:

-- [ ] Use Emscripten to get touch screen events for mobile devices
+- &#x2612; Use Emscripten to get touch screen events for mobile devices (not working, cannot set up the event listener in the C++ code)

+Minor:

+- &#9745; Correct UI placement in Emscripten build
+- &#9744; Correct the UI not working correctly when toggling fullscreen (maybe it's because of the library Itself)
+- &#9744; Copy a lot of code to the Original project `ParticleSimulator` ParticleSimulatorLauncher class
-- [ ] Add a way to change the number of particles
+- &#9744; Add a way to change the number of particles
-- [ ] Correct toggle fullscreen button in desktop build
+- &#9744; Correct toggle fullscreen button in desktop build
-- [ ] Correct windowed mode crash in desktop build
+- &#9744; Correct windowed mode crash in desktop build
-- [ ] Copy a lot of code to the Original project `ParticleSimulator` ParticleSimulatorLauncher class)
+- &#9744; Optimise the Shader and Entity classes

+---

+- &#9744; means that the feature is not implemented yet
+- &#x2612; means that the feature is having issues
+- &#9745; means that the feature is implemented

 ## Images